 In the clips below, we highlight Johnson’s functional use of his positional length to disrupt passing lanes and make impact defensive plays:

 Johnson’s shooting range and mechanics paired with his positional length translate to a well-defined stretch forward role in the NBA.
 He has shown an ideal balance of confidence as a shooter and self-awareness to play within himself, know his role, and cater his decision-making to his strengths.
-The PBC weighted consensus rating slots Johnson as a late 2nd round / Two-Way prospect.
-If Johnson continues at this rate of efficiency and effectiveness throughout ACC conference play, he certainly has the potential to climb toward the middle of the 2nd round.
+The PBC weighted consensus ranking currently slots Johnson as a 2nd round prospect, but if Johnson continues at this rate of efficiency and effectiveness throughout ACC conference play, he certainly has the potential to climb toward the 1st round.

 *Stats courtesy of Synergy Sports and Sports-Reference.com.